 High Street, Aylesbury, Bucks

-A small town centre Gothic Revival church, conservative for its date, and architecturally unremarkable.
+A small town centre church, the Gothic design old-fashioned for its date.

-In 1843 or 1844 a mission dedicated to St. Martin was established in Aylesbury, and the Earl of Shrewsbury gave money for an altar.
+In 1843 or 1844 a mission dedicated to St Martin was established in Aylesbury, and the Earl of Shrewsbury gave money for an altar.
+A contemporary account described the neighbourhood as ‘most benighted, and there is not perhaps a more furiously anti-Catholic locality in England (The Tablet, 3 February 1844).
 According to the parish history, plans for a church were drawn up A. W. Pugin, but independent verification for this has not been found.
-The mission was closed in 1857.
+The mission closed in 1857.
 Thereafter the small number of Aylesbury Catholics had to travel to Northampton or Wolverton, although Mass was sometimes said in local houses.

-In April 1934 the Bishop gave permission for a new, permanent church, to be built on the site of the iron church.
-On 14 January 1937 the Bishop laid the foundation stone, and the church was officially opened on 14th April of the same year.
-The architects were Pullan & Ronchetti of Harrogate, and the builders Webster & Cannon of Aylesbury.
+In April 1934 the bishop gave permission for a new, permanent church, to be built on the site of the iron church.
+On 14 January 1937 the bishop laid the foundation stone, and the church was officially opened on 14 April of the same year.
+The architects were Pullan & Ronchetti of Harrogate, the builders Webster & Cannon of Aylesbury.
 The church was built to seat 300, and the cost was £4,368.

 A lobby under a western gallery leans into the main space, consisting of an aisleless nave, with a short eastern chancel, separated from the nave by a moulded chancel arch.
 The internal walls are of painted brick, with an open timber roof of tie-beams with king posts, queen struts and purlins.
 Only the north side of the nave is lit; the south wall abuts the presbytery and is therefore windowless.
 The altar is placed on the south side of the nave, and the original 1937 benches arranged around this.
 The chancel arch was been enclosed with glass to form a separate Blessed Sacrament chapel, with engraved designs on the glass by Bryant Fedden of Cheltenham (1983).
 At low level by the chancel arch are carved timber statues of Our Lady and St Joseph, by Sue Benenson.
 In the chancel are two stained glass windows, the Virgin and Child (in memory of Adelaide Oldham) and St Joseph (Oldham family).